9 Simple Ways to Shorten Your Workout and Spend Less Time in the Gym

 In Part 1, 5 Useful Ways to Eat More and Increase Your Metabolism we teach you how to increase your nutrient intake during a busy day.

-In Part 2, The Ultimate Guide to Meal Prep and Eat Clean on a Busy Schedule, we break down the strategies we use to always have healthy meals on the go.
+In Part 2, Healthy Meal Prep Basics: A Step By Step Guide For Busy Individuals, we break down the strategies we use to always have healthy meals on the go.

 Today we will talk about exercise.